nicolodiamante/chatty/README.md

 ### v1.3

-This shortcut supports continuous conversation, exit chat, and new chat across all your Apple devices.

-- Feature Updates:
+Release Highlights:

 - Improved user privacy in settings.
 - Users are now able to adjust Temperature, Top P, Frequency Penalty and Presence Penalty settings.
 Note that decimal division should be done with either a period or a comma based on the device's region settings.
 - Added a summarising upcoming calendar events & reminders for the next 5 days.
 Including the word "schedule" when writing a prompt gives a summary of upcoming calendar events and reminders, a feature currently in beta.
 - Added URL summary to generate instant overviews of website articles when pasting a URL.
-- Customisation Options:
-  - Introduced the Do Anything Now (DAN) Mode. when enabled, SiriGPT will act as an alter ego of itself.
+- Introduced the DAN Mode (Do Anything Now).
+When enabled, SiriGPT will act as an alter ego of itself.

 <br/>

 ### v1.2

-This shortcut supports continuous conversation, exit chat, and new chat across all your Apple devices.

-- Feature updates:
+Release Highlights:

 - Added support for continuous chatting.
   - Users can easily continue their conversation without any interruption.
   - Users can start a new conversation and exit chatting whenever required.
-      To start a new chat, simply say "New chat" during the conversation, and Siri will initiate a fresh round of chat, causing the previous context to be lost.
+      To start a new chat, simply say "New chat" during the conversation, and Siri will initiate a fresh round of chat.
 It's important to note that you won't be able to continue the previous conversation with the same information.
-If you wish to exit SiriGPT and use Siri, you can say "Goodbye".
-Alternatively, you can close Siri directly and reopen it, but it's more natural to use the provided command to exit.
+If you wish to exit SiriGPT, you can say "Goodbye".
+Alternatively, you can close SiriGPT directly and reopen it, but it's more natural to use the provided command to exit.
 - Integration with DALL·E to generate an image.
   - Users can generate an image by including the word "image" in their prompt.
 - Multi-language start prompt.
   - The prompt language will automatically change based on the language set in the user's device.
 Users can choose from a variety of languages including English, Deutsch, Español, Français, Italiano, 日本, 한국인, Português, Русский, عربي, 中国人.
 This ensures that the user receives prompts in a language they are comfortable with and can easily understand.
-- Customisation options:
-  - The API key can be customised to user preference and stored in a preferred location.
+- Customisable API key storage location.
 - Prompt system messages can be customised to user preference.
   - The hint message can be tailored to the user's preferences.
 These prompts are created to suit various situations and contexts, including general AI, accountant, AI-assisted doctor, career counsellor, editor, essay writer, interviewer, mental health advisor, motivational coach, personal trainer, and social media manager.

 <br/>